Love Island: When does an age gap relationship become appropriate?

 It’s that time of year again — Love Island is back on our screens, but it’s already being criticised for its age gap problem.

-The reality TV show, which sees single Britons flock to Mallorca for eight weeks in the hope of finding true love (and winning £50,000), returned to ITV2 this week, but viewers have been quick to notice the potential age gap between two of its contestants.
+The reality TV show, which sees single Britons flock to Mallorca for eight weeks in the hope of finding true love (and winning £50,000), returned to ITV2 last week, but viewers have been quick to notice the age gap between two of its contestants.

-Comments on social media came after the show’s youngest contestant 19-year-old Gemma Owen — yes, the daughter of footballer Michael — said she fancied newcomer Davide who, at 27, is eight years her senior.
+Comments on social media came after the show’s youngest contestant 19-year-old Gemma Owen — yes, the daughter of footballer Michael — partnered up with Davide who, at 27, is eight years her senior.

 In one viral Tweet, a Twitter user called Audrey said it was a “mad” age gap.
 “19 & 27 is a mad age gap,” she wrote.